-The deadline for applications is 12.00 UK time on Monday 8 January 2018.
-Applications received after that deadline will only be considered if places remain available, and cannot be considered for competitive funding.
+The January 2018 application deadline has now passed.
+Applications received after the January deadline will only be considered if places remain available, and cannot be considered for competitive funding.

-A core group of senior academics, led by Professor Jane Armitage, Director of Training and Career Development, Professor Sasha Shepperd, Director of Graduate Studies, and Associate Professor Jonathan Emberson, Deputy Director of Graduate Studies are committed to the delivery and oversight of the DPhil programme.
+A core group of senior academics, led by Professor Jane Armitage, Director of Training and Career Development, Professor Maria Quigley, Director of Graduate Studies, and Associate Professor Jonathan Emberson, Deputy Director of Graduate Studies are committed to the delivery and oversight of the DPhil programme.

 The group is supported by a wide network of DPhil supervisors in the department and the wider university.